 Her articles have appeared in Brick Literary Journal, Magazzino 23, CinematoGraphie.

 Sara’s Italian poetry has been published on Graphie and on Italian Poetry, the most recognized portal of Italian poetry to date, where she is included among the featured poets who belong to the second half of the 2oth Century.

-"Bitter Bites from Sugar Hills," her first collection of poems in English, will be released on December 11, 2018, for Bordighera Press NY — and is already available for pre-order on Amazon and Small Press Distribution.
+"Bitter Bites from Sugar Hills," her first collection of poems in English, has been published in December 2018 by Bordighera Press NY.

 As cover, the book boasts an art piece made by NYC-based artist Patricia Brett: "The Poet's Window" --watercolor and graphite on paper, 2018.

 "Lucciole", a collection of poems in Italian, will come out in spring 2019 by Supernova Editore, Venice.

 Sara has been accepted in numerous residency programs for writers worldwide, including BILTC at the Banff Center for the Arts (2004), Noepe Center for Literary Arts on Martha’s Vineyard, Massachusetts (2014), Centre d’Art Marnay Art Centre (CAMAC) as Ténot Bursary, Marnay-Sur-Seine, France (2015), Mountain Seas, Flinders Island, Tasmania (2015), Earthskin Creative Residency, Muriwai, New Zealand (2016), Galerie Huit, Arles, France (2016), The Writer’s Room at the Betsy, Miami, Florida (2018), Hanna Creative Center, Castellvì de la Marca, Spain (2018), Casa Tagumerche, La Gomera, Canary Islands (2018).